rallyplot/rallyplot/docs/source/installation.md

 If Qt is not found automatically, you can help CMake by setting `Qt6_DIR` / `Qt_DIR` (see the 'build directly...' example below).

-In the examples below, Qt 6.8.2 is used, but other Qt6 versions should work as well.

 :::{dropdown} **Use CMake subdirectory**

 This will use Cmake to build `rallyplot` as part of your application build.